guillaumejs2403/TIME/README.md

 Here, the SD model will learn the text embeddings linked with the `|<C*1>|`, `|<C*2>|`, and `|<C*3>|` text code.
 These embeddings will be warmed-up with the embeddings coupled with the words in `INITTOKENS`.
 The output is a small `.pth` file containing the token code and its learned text embedding.

-To train the class-related bias tokens, run the same code but changing the `--phase` flag to `class`, and the `--training-label` to 1 or 0:
+To train the class-related bias tokens, run the same code but change the `--phase` flag to `class`, and the `--training-label` to 1 or 0:
 ```bash
 DATASET=name-your-dataset
 PATHDATA=/path/to/data